-"When I first became a plant parent, I kind of went overboard with cacti and succulents because I heard that they were some of the easiest to care for and they thrive off of neglect," says plant doctor Maryah Greene.
-"However, I didn't realize that there are so many differences between the different types and some prefer more water than others."
+"When I first became a plant parent, I kind of went overboard with cacti and succulents because I heard that they were some of the easiest to care for and they thrive off of neglect," says Maryah Greene, a plant expert and stylist who also goes by the Plant Doctor.
+"However, I didn't realize that there are so many differences between the different types, and that some prefer more water than others."

-Greene shares what you should know about succulent and cactus care in the latest episode of Greene Thumb by Well+Good, a new series on the Well+Good YouTube channel all about plant care.
+Greene shares what you should know about succulent and cactus care in the latest episode of Greene Thumb by Well+Good, YouTube series all about plant care.
 We often treat these plant varieties as a monolith, which Greene says is wrong and can lead to improper care.

 "There are over 6,500 species of succulents," says Greene.
 "Long ago in evolutionary history, cacti actually had leaves.
 But over time, they evolved to transition so that they could live in their changing climate.
 As their climate changed and became more dry, they started storing water, and they dropped off their leaves, and eventually, they started shifting in shape, which is why they look a bit taller and rounder like they do now."

-In this episode, Greene debunks common myths and shares some good-to-know succulent and cactus care facts.
+In this episode, Greene debunks common myths and shares some good-to-know succulent- and cactus-care facts.
+Check them out below

 1. Succulents need water